litmuschaos/v1-litmus-docs/docs/coredns-pod-delete.md

 - Causes graceful pod failure of an coreDNS replicas
 - Tests deployment sanity (replica availability & uninterrupted service) and recovery workflow of the service
-- Service resolution will failed if coredns replicas are not present.
+- Service resolution will failed if coreDNS replicas are not present.

 ## Integrations